How to maintain an LLC in Good Standing

-Certain conditions must exist for maintaining an LLC after forming the company.
-Arizona is a relatively easy state to sustain good standing and retain limited liability protection.
-No annual filings or fees apply, but certain formalities exist to remain compliant with the ACC.
+Certain conditions must exist for maintaining an LLC’s limited liability protection after forming the company.
+Arizona is a relatively easy state to sustain a company’s good standing.
+No annual reports or periodic fees are required, but certain formalities exist to stay in compliance with the Arizona Corporation Commission.
 Formalities include publication, adopting an operating agreement, and possibly securing appropriate licenses.

 Publication of Articles of Organization